DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 For S3 logs, there may be some latency between the time a first S3 log file is posted and the Lambda function wakes up.

-## 6. (optional) Redaction rules
+## 6. (optional) Scrubbing / Redaction rules

-Multiple scrubbing options are available.
-REDACT_IP and REDACT_EMAIL match against hard-coded patterns, and DD_CUSTOM_SCRUBBING_RULE allows users to supply a custom regular expression.
+Multiple scrubbing options are available.  `REDACT_IP` and `REDACT_EMAIL` match against hard-coded patterns, and `DD_CUSTOM_SCRUBBING_RULE` allows users to supply a custom regular expression.

 - To use `REDACT_IP`, add it as an environment variable and give it any value (the exact value doesn't matter).
     - Text matching `\d{1,3}\.\d{1,3}\.\d{1,3}\.\d{1,3}` will be replaced with `xxx.xxx.xxx.xxx`.
 - To use `REDACT_EMAIL`, add it as an environment variable and give it any value (the exact value doesn't matter).
 	- Text matching `[a-zA-Z0-9_.+-]+@[a-zA-Z0-9-]+\.[a-zA-Z0-9-.]+` will be replaced with `xxxxx@xxxxx.com`.
 - To use `DD_CUSTOM_SCRUBBING_RULE`, add it as a environment variable, and supply a regular expression as the value.
+    - Text matching the user-supplied regular expression will be replaced with `xxxxx`.

 ## 7. (optional) Multiline Log support for s3